Hvass-Labs/Finance-Papers/README.md

 # Finance Papers

 This is an archive of my research papers in finance.
-My newer research is mostly written as interactive [Python Notebooks](https://github.com/Hvass-Labs/FinanceOps).

 ## Simple Portfolio Optimization That Works!